Cherry Blossom and Sakura with Tokyo Sky Tree in Japan.

 Koenji

-Koenji is similar in tone to Shimokitazwa but feels edgier.
-Visitors will find second-hand vintage stores and coffee shops here too, but it is most renowned for its craft beers and live music almost every evening.
-It carries the air of once being hailed the punk centre of Tokyo, and its concentration of curry-houses have also seen it dubbed ‘Little India’.
+Koenji is in Suginami district, and it is like Shimokita but feels edgier.
+Visitors will find second-hand vintage stores and coffee shops here as well, but it is most renowned for its craft beers and live music scene.
+It carries the air of once being hailed the punk centre of Tokyo, and its large concentration of curry-houses have also seen it dubbed “Little India.”
+If you are visiting in summer, make sure not to miss the Koenji Awa Odori Festival.
+Held on the last weekend of August, this is one of Tokyo’s largest summer street festivals and the largest Awa Odori festival outside of Tokushima Prefecture, where the dance originated.

 Share this post